 But it’s just realizing that they don’t have the infrastructure asset management background of knowledge that you have and that you have to bring up that knowledge background as you work with them.

 And you have to keep communicating the ideas and concepts to them.
 At that level, remember that you repeat that.

-And remembering too that election cycle that’s four.
+And remember too that election cycle that’s four.
 In New Zealand, it’s only three years.
 So we can have, almost the complete swap over in three years.

 Often it’s not – only a few people but you have a four-year cycle here.
 So you’re going to get new people and this is the cycle that you have to get into.